CiscoSE/cane-project/README.md

 As an authentication subscriber, in the background, CANE will also maintain active Authentications into each vendor device, renewing session tokens automatically as needed.
 This ensures that the endpoint API is always available for consumption - the first time and every time.
 If the API requires an API key, CANE will centrally maintain all of your API keys on your behalf.
 This ensures that there is a single, protected holder of the API key.
 When a user authenticates into CANE with their username and password, they are given the right to use the API key while never having it within their possession.
 If the API key needs to be changed due to a periodic refresh or a compromise of the key, no problem.

-Business-centric API’s:
+**Business-centric API’s:**

 The reality is that we rarely just call a SINGLE API.
 Multiple API calls are require to complete a business process, whether that is turning up a new branch location, or provisioning a new network across multiple different switch & routing platforms.
 CANE is centered around the idea of a workflow.
-Workflows allow you to chain multiple disparate API’s calls together, mapping outputs of some API’s, to inputs of others.
-Composing unique business API’s in this fashion allows you consume your infrastructure in a much more effective way, and provide your company API’s that deliver on YOUR needs.
+Workflows allow a chain of multiple disparate API calls to be organized together, mapping outputs of some API’s, to inputs of others.
+Composing unique business API’s in this fashion enables the operation of your infrastructure in a much more effective and efficient way to continuously deliver on business needs.

 ### Cisco Products Technologies/ Services